Skip to main content

 X-Wait-SelectorNoCSS selector to wait for (with selector strategy)

-X-TimeoutNo30Timeout in seconds (max 120)
+X-TimeoutNo30Timeout in seconds (max 300 for /browser)

 X-JS-ExpressionNoJavaScript to evaluate after the page is ready